pydantic/pydantic/docs/index.md

 6. The key here is `bytes`, but Pydantic will take care of coercing it to a string.
 7. Similarly, Pydantic will coerce the string `'1'` to an integer `1`.
 8. Here we create instance of `User` by passing our external data to `User` as keyword arguments
-9. We can access fields as attributes of the mode
+9. We can access fields as attributes of the model
 10. We can convert the model to a dictionary with `model_dump()`

 If validation fails, Pydantic will raise an error with a breakdown of what was wrong: